Billy Garrett Jr.: Westchester Knicks (2017–2019)

-After going undrafted in the 2017 NBA Draft, Garrett did not play in the NBA Summer League.
+After going undrafted in the 2017 NBA draft, Garrett did not play in the NBA Summer League.
 He joined the Westchester Knicks of the NBA G-League.
 Garrett increased his role on the team after Trey Burke was called up to the New York Knicks.
-Garrett averaged 11.9 points, 2.7 boards, 2.5 assists and 1.0 steals in 27.1 minutes per game.
-On October 4, 2018, he signed an Exhibit 10 deal with the New York Knicks.
+Garrett averaged 11.9 points, 2.7 boards, 2.5 assists and 1.0 steals in 27.1 minutes per game in his first season with the team.
+He appeared in all 50 games, making 14 starts.
+On October 4, 2018, he signed an Exhibit 10 deal with the New York Knicks to participate in the team's 2018 training camp.
+He returned to Westchester to play a second season for coach Mike Miller, averaging 16.5 points, 3.8 assists, and 3.2 rebounds per game in 48 games played (32 starts).
+He posted a 31.6% three-point field goal percentage and an 85.6% free throw percentage.
+In his two seasons with the Westchester Knicks, he became the franchise's all-time leader in points, field goals made, assists, minutes played and games played.